Tension in the state following reports of threat letters purportedly

-Nigerian Ambassador to Ukraine, Frank Ngozi Isoh, has advised Nigerians to be wary of sending their children to English Language training institutions as Ukrainians are not proficient in the language.
+Reports have it that Nigerian Ambassador to Ukraine, Frank Ngozi Isoh, has advised Nigerians to be careful in sending their children to English Language training university as Ukrainians are not proficient in the use of English language.

 In September, the National Universities Commission (NUC) had said some states governments sponsor students to sub-standard universities and Ukraine was one of the countries receiving Nigerians.
 Mr. Isoh said,

 “One thing I will like to say about education in this place, and this is something we intend to package in a report to government to see how this can be propagated back home – I do not think that Nigerians get the best when it comes to studying in this place in the English language.”

 Isoh also said the lure for most parents is the low cost of tuition which is about $3,000 for a course that could cost up to $20,000 in the United States or Canada.

 But despite this advantage in pricing he said,

 “The people who teach them in English language are natives of this country who are also not very